Loading Events

 Participants will:

-• explore communication patterns around money and intimacy
+• step into exploring communication patterns around money and intimacy

-• practice truth-telling in a carefully held small-group setting
+• undertake the practice of truth-telling in a carefully held small-group setting

 We examine why: